Heliconius cydnoMargarita Beltrán and Andrew V. Z. Brower

 Heliconius cydno is a polytypic species ranging from southern Mexico to western Ecuador, with a number of closely-related entities (including H. pachinus, H. heurippa, H. timareta and H. tristero) that have been described as separate species but may be differentiated geographical races or the results of introgressive hybridization.
 Patterns of gene flow between races of H. cydno and races of its close relative H. melpomene are the subject of much current research (e. g., Mavarez et al. 2006).

-Heliconius cydno is involved in Müllerian mimicry with Heliconius sapho over most of its range, and also with Heliconius eleuchia in western Colombia and Ecuador.
+Heliconius cydno is involved im Müllerian mimicry with Heliconius sapho over most of its range, and also with Heliconiu eleuchia in western Colombia and Ecuador.
 In the upper Cauca valley of Colombia, there are no corresponding races of either of the latter species, and H. cydno weymeri is comimetic with H. erato chestertonii, whose usual mimic H. melpomene is also not present there.

-Adult: Heliconius cydno butterflies are black with a variety of yellow or white bands or spots on forewings and/or hindwings.
+Heliconius cydno butterflies are black with a variety of yellow or white bands or spots on forewings and/or hindwings.
 In general, regardless of the variation in the distribution and color of other wing pattern elements, adult specimens of H. cydno exhibit brown transverse bars on the ventral surface of the hindwings (as visible in the title photograph), a characteristic that easily distinguishes them from their mimics.
-Some hybrid specimens lack these bars, however.
-Forewing length: 38-43 mm.
+Some "hybrid" specimens lack these bars, however.